luevano/luevano.xyz/src/blog/a/mail_server_with_postfix.md

 smtpd_sasl_tls_security_options = noanonymous
 ```

-Specify the mailbox home (this is going to be a directory inside your user's home containing the actual mail files):
+Specify the mailbox home, this is going to be a directory inside your user's home containing the actual mail files, for example it will end up being`/home/david/Mail/Inbox`:

 ```apache
 home_mailbox = Mail/Inbox/